suchitgupta60/Mint_Lottery/smart-contract/lottery/ReadMe.md

 2. Tests written in Solidity

 Both tests-styles were used according to the truffle specification.

-***It is recommended to focus on the [tests written in javascirpt](https://github.com/senacor/SmartContractSlackDapp/blob/master/smart-contract/lottery/test/lottery.js).***

 The tests written in solidity are far from being complete.
 This is because the documentation on writing solidity tests in truffle is really bad.
 There are very few examples out there.
 Previously we used [dapple](http://dapple.readthedocs.io/en/latest/) for writing tests in solidity; however it seemed dapple is not maintained any more.
 Features that were requested over a year ago were not worked into the framework.
 Recently dapple was moved to a new project called [Dapp](https://dapp.readthedocs.io/en/latest/).
 Further investigation will be needed to evaluate if it is powerful enough for complete tests.